 Repeating a course should always be considered when attempting to improve the GPA.
 Students should review their repeat options with an advisor.
-A grade earned in the initial attempt can be excluded from computation for a maximum of five courses.
-Although the initial grade remains on the transcript, it is no longer computed in the GPA.
+When a course is repeated, the grade earned in the initial attempt can be excluded from computation in your GPA for a maximum of four courses.
+You must file a Repeat Form with the Registrar's Office indicating which courses are to be excluded from GPA computation.
+You must submit the Repeat Form before the last day of classes during the term in which you repeat the course.
+The initial grade remains on the transcript.